nithinphilips/odel/README.rst

     make dist

-By default, the binary will be dynamically linked to C Runtime.
+By default, the Windows binary will be dynamically linked to C Runtime and requires that the MSVC Runtime is installed to run the executable.
 To enable static linkage, add to ``~/.cargo/config``::

     [target.x86_64-pc-windows-msvc]